daos-stack/daos/doc/admin/pool_operations.md

 persistent data is scheduled for DAOS v2.4 and will be documented here once available.

-Meanwhile, PMDK provides a recovery tool (i.e. pmempool check) to verify and possibly repair a pmemobj file.
-As show in the previous section, the rebuild status can be consulted via the pool query and will be expanded with more information.
+Meanwhile, PMDK provides a recovery tool (i.e., pmempool check) to verify and possibly repair a pmemobj file.
+As shown in the previous section, the rebuild status can be consulted via the pool query and will be expanded with more information.